golang/playground/README.md

 and [deploy/deploy.json](deploy/deploy.json).

-Changes to the trigger configuration can be made to the YAML files, or in the GCP UI, which should be kept in sync using the `push-cloudbuild-trigger` and `pull-cloudbuild-trigger` make targets.
+Changes to the trigger configuration can be made to the YAML files, or in the GCP UI, which should be kept in sync using the `push-cloudbuild-triggers` and `pull-cloudbuild-triggers` make targets.

 ### Deploy via Cloud Build